Zhong-Lab-UCSD/iMARGI-Docker/docs/source/quick_example.md

 >   [technical note of iMARGI pipeline documentation](https://sysbio.ucsd.edu/imargi_pipeline/technical_note.html#solve-bwa-index-failure-problem) for
 >   detail.

-It will take about 10 minutes to complete the whole processing pipeline to the demo dataset (with `-i` bwa index argument).
+It will take about 10 minutes to complete the whole processing pipeline to the demo dataset on our computer (with `-i` bwa index argument).

 Step | Time | Speed up suggestion
 ---------|----------|----------